Step 1. Layout & Set Elevations

 Step 9.
 Pour Deck

 With so many different options to choose from for your pool deck, ask to see some pictures of previous jobs, this is a great way to get a feel for what you are really looking for.
 We install 4” of stone under the concrete to allow it to move with the freeze and thaw of winter.
 We then pour 4” of concrete per your plan and you will only be charged the square footage price for what we actually pour.
+We do include some stamped or exposed aggregate concrete decking in our base pricing so you can add whatever you like from there.
 All of our joints are sawcut for the best finish look.
 Some companies use plastic expansion joints which break over time and are very difficult to replace.

 Step 10.
 Regrade Topsoil